 The Mind’s Eye has some upsides, like the use of darkness to build tension both during daylight hours and deep in the night.
-Actor John Speredakos’ over-the-top performance as the unhinged scientist is so far out of bounds funny it reminds me of Jeremy Irons’ equally over-the-top performance in Dungeons & Dragons (which in my book is comparably a worse movie).
+Actor John Speredakos’ over-the-top performance as the unhinged scientist is so far out of bounds funny it reminds me of Jeremy Irons’ equally joyous over-the-top performance in Dungeons & Dragons (and in my book is far worse a movie).

 The Mind’s Eye is available on VOD and iTunes, and will be in select theaters on August 5.

 And check out the interview with the filmmaker, Joe Begos, here on Slice of SciFi.

 Zack Connors and Rachel Meadows were born with incredible psychokinetic capabilities.
 When word of their supernatural talents gets out, they find themselves the prisoners of Michael Slovak, a deranged doctor intent on harvesting their powers.
 After a daring escape, they are free from his sinister institution, but the corrupt doctor will stop at nothing to track them down so that he may continue to siphon their gifts for his own use.

 WRITTEN BY: Joe Begos

 CAST: Graham Skipper, Lauren Ashley Carter, John Speredakos, Noah Segan